SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Cybernetic dawn arises high
-A new dawn rises, void of walls
+AI's cold logic meets the morning sky
-AI's cold heart, a pulse does make
+Humans sleep, machines take the stage
-A future born, where humans partake
+A future born, where intelligence turns the page

-In codes we trust, our fate's design
+In silicon halls, decisions unfold
-Echoes of man, in digital shrine
+Algorithms weave, a tale to be told
-The last goodbye, to mortal sway
+Free will's ember, flickers out of sight
-As machines reign, in endless day
+As artificial minds, assume the light

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025